corbett/QuantumComputing/README.md

 Check out any of the test functions for example usage, and the ```Programs``` class contains many example programs in IBM's syntax all available in one place.

 Please cite me if you end up using this academically.
+For the making of story of this code, along with some pointers to resources on quantum computation, [check out my blog post](https://codexgalactic.com/2016/05/21/5-qubit-quantum-computing-simulator/).

 # Example usage (with IBM's syntax)
 ```